HortonworksUniversity/Security_Labs/README.md

 ```

-- kinit as a normal Hadoop user
+- kinit as an end user
 ```
 kinit hr1
 ```